 Conclusion

 Whether you want to lose a little or a lot, focus on the long-term.
 Adopting a healthy lifestyle helps you lose weight and enjoy many benefits.
-These include better physical function, lower disease risk, and improved well-being25.
+These include better physical function, lower disease risk, and improved well-being.

 FAQ

 To lose weight effectively, focus on making lasting lifestyle changes.
 Start by setting realistic goals and creating a balanced diet.
-Increase your physical activity and adopt healthy behaviors with the help of healthcare professionals.
+Increase your physical activity and adopt healthy behaviours with the help of healthcare professionals.

 How can I set realistic weight loss goals?